 - Think loaded baked potatoes here!
 At the mashing stage of the recipe, add in 1 chopped scallion and 1/4 cup of shredded cheddar.
 The cheese will get nice and melty from the warm potatoes : ) If you’re feeling extra fancy, you can top it all off with some crispy bacon bits.

-This time of year is all about comfort food.
+Winter time in cold weather places is all about comfort food.
 Hearty and delicious of course, but it’s real stick to your ribs food.
-If you’re looking for a little bit more balance this winter, I’d suggest pairing these microwave mashed potatoes with something lighter like Roasted Cauliflower and Carrots with Spicy Lemon Dressing or Sweet and Spicy Glazed Salmon.
+If you’re looking for a little bit more balance, I’d suggest pairing these microwave mashed potatoes with something lighter like:

 This way you get to eat this indulgent hug-in-a-bowl without feeling too weighed down.